“There’s been an accident.”

 Unlike previous eras, when companies could only respond to incidents after they happened, technology now makes it possible to monitor driver behavior and respond proactively.

-Today’s technologies provide unprecedented visibility into driver behavior and conditions.
-Fleet tracking systems, like Samsara, makes it easy to gain real-time insights into the state of your fleet - from immediate location to maintenance needs to speeding.
+Today’s technologies provide unprecedented visibility into driver and vehicle safety.
+Fleet tracking systems, like Samsara, make it easy to gain real-time insights into the state of your fleet - from immediate location to maintenance needs to speeding.
 And when dash cameras are added into the mix, you can combine this data with footage to better understand your driver’s behavior and external conditions.

 Regular coaching is critical to building a culture that encourages safe driving.
 These ongoing training sessions can take a number of forms - from behind-the-wheel activities to broad seminars to in-person feedback - but the most effective fleet safety programs offer tailored feedback and initiatives to drivers based on their experience, performance, and learning style.

-Sometimes, despite all the best efforts, accidents happen.
+Sometimes, despite defensive driving efforts, workplace injury via accidents can occur.
 Great fleet safety programs are prepared and have plans in place to respond to the incident efficiently.

-The new wave of dash cameras on the market give you a leg up in responding to incidents.
+The new wave of dash cameras on the market give you a leg up in responding to incidents and dealing with law enforcement officials.
 With Samsara’s dashcams, fleet managers have access to footage from an incident within moments through automatic uploading.
-This helps you exonerate drivers so that your fleet isn’t blamed when they’re not at fault.
+This helps you exonerate drivers and keep driving records clean.
 Other features - such as a proximity feature that can tell you whether your vehicle was in the area when a complaint was made, or speeding alerts - can also help protect your drivers.

 Having the footage on hand helps save you money.
 The average cost of an accident without an injury is $16,500, which rapidly climbs to $74,000 if there is an injury.
 With video evidence, you can keep insurance, legal, and claim costs down.

 In addition to responding to issues, your safety program should also help you prevent and avoid unsafe conditions.
-Ensuring your team’s vehicles and equipment is working properly and performing maintenance on time will help keep your team safe.
+Whether you have two or two hundred vehicles to your company name, it's important to ensure equipment is safe and vehicle inspections are completed in a timely matter.

 New technology solutions can identify unsafe vehicles before they hit the road.
-Predictive maintenance alerts can flag issues with your vehicles before the light goes on and help you establish a schedule for routine checks.
+Predictive maintenance alerts can flag issues with your vehicles before the light goes on and help you establish a schedule for routine checks or DOT inspections.
 Meanwhile, digital DVIR notifications put potential issues right on your screen, rather than in a pile of paper next to your desk, ensuring that unsafe vehicles get the attention they need.

 Throughout all of this, your team must see safety as a top priority.
 Senior leadership will need to demonstrate a firm commitment to the safety program and drivers must buy-in.
 Technology can certainly help prevent accidents, but without the engagement and support of your entire team, you’re unlikely to see results.

 Continuous communication will be key to this effort.
-Hosting ongoing conversations that put drivers front and center - such as by celebrating individual performances, sharing success stories, or even referencing cautionary tales - will help keep the program top-of-mind and encourage better habits.
-Advanced fleet management systems, like Samsara, make it easy to quickly share data across all teams using automated, scheduled reports, helping to keep everyone on the same page.
+Hosting ongoing conversations that put drivers safety records front and center - such as by celebrating individual performances, sharing success stories, or even referencing cautionary tales - will help keep the program top-of-mind and encourage better habits.
+Advanced fleet management systems, like Samsara, make it easy to quickly share data across all teams using automated, scheduled reports, helping everyone stay looped into the safety rules.

 Creating driver-centric safety programs that treat drivers as a partner in your program will help ensure they’re equally invested in its success.
 When choosing which system to use, put yourself in your employees’ shoes and choose simple, straightforward solutions that easily integrate into drivers’ existing routines.You can also engage and motivate drivers with rewards programs based on rankings and performance.
 For example, Samsara’s Driver Leaderboards use gamification to foster healthy competition and incentivize drivers to become the best drivers in their fleets.